Endorsed by Academic Senate: May 2019

-- Should a sanction be rendered, the responding party will have the right to appeal as outlined in this document’s Appeal Section (page 25).
+- Should a sanction be rendered, the responding party will have the right to appeal as outlined in the Appeals Section.

 When the Responding Party is a faculty or staff member of the College, the student will receive the same time frame allowed to the faculty or staff member per the faculty or staff member’s labor contract provisions.

 All investigations will be thorough, reliable, impartial, prompt and equitable.
 Investigations entail interviews with all relevant parties and witnesses, obtaining available evidence and identifying sources of expert information, as necessary.

 No unauthorized audio or video recording of any kind is permitted during investigation meetings or other Investigation Resolution Process proceedings.

 Absences due to medical conditions related to pregnancy, childbirth, and related conditions must be excused for as long as medically necessary and the student must be given the opportunity to make up missed work, with the goal of having the student graduate on time, if possible and if desired by the student.
 Professors and administrators should not direct, tell or advise students that they have to drop out of their classes or programs or change their educational plans due to their pregnancies or related conditions.
 Finger Lakes Community College cannot terminate or reduce athletic, merit or need-based scholarships based on pregnancy.
 These rules supersede any school-or-instructor-based attendance or other policies regarding allowable numbers of absences or ability to make up missed schoolwork.